Pros / BullGuard scans your computer for weak points where malware, hackers and other threats can sneak in.

 Verdict / BullGuard protects your computer better than the basic security features included with your operating system, but it does better when the parental controls are enabled.
 It also causes noticeable slowdown as it runs.

-BullGuard has a gamer mode, but you need to enable it manually.
+This software has a gamer mode, but you need to enable it manually.
 This feature suspends virus scans and pop-up notifications while you play games or watch videos online.
 When the software is in gamer mode, it protects your computer against internet threats, but it doesn’t tax your system’s resources as heavily, so there is less lag.
 This is a helpful tool since without it BullGuard tends to use a lot of your computer’s resources, especially during virus scans, that can create some drag.

-BullGuard does a good job protecting your computer from known malware threats but has a little trouble blocking new viruses.
-It’s missing a few security features, such as a password manager and a virtual keyboard, but the tools it does have, including parental controls, a vulnerability scanner and a personal firewall, all are very effective.
-We noticed some lag on our computer while BullGuard ran in the background, with even more slowdown during full virus scans; however, enabling the gamer mode helps this a bit.
+BullGuard does a good job protecting your computer from malware threats if you have the parental controls enabled.
+It’s missing a few security features, such as a password manager and VPN, but the tools it has, including parental controls, a vulnerability scanner and a personal firewall, all are very effective.
+We noticed some lag on our computer while BullGuard ran in the background, with even more slowdown during virus scans; however, enabling the gamer mode helps this a bit.